 Will Our Auto Fraud Attorneys Take Your Case?

 Our firm is only able to accept strong auto dealer fraud cases, as we accept these cases on contingency.
-This means that we never charge our auto fraud client for services.
+This means that we charge very little out of pocket for our auto fraud client for services.
 Please be sure to have your VIN number, and other documentation handy if possible when calling for your free consultation.
 We’ll do everything we can to help you get the satisfaction you deserve.